What is a summary of child welfare class-action litigation?

 Katie A v.
 Bonta

-Los Angeles County first entered into a settlement agreement in 2003.
-The settlement obligated the county to make comprehensive reforms, including offering family-based wraparound services to children with mental, emotional, and behavioral issues, with the goal of family reunification and reducing multiple and arbitrary placements.
-The settlement also mandated the immediate closure of MacLaren Children’s Center and the reallocation of its funding to home and community-based programs.
+The court approved the settlement agreement between Los Angeles County and Plaintiffs on July 17, 2003, obligating the county to make comprehensive reforms.
+A specific reform included offering family-based wraparound services to children with mental, emotional, and behavioral issues, with the goal of family reunification and reducing multiple and arbitrary placements.

-On August 26, 2019, Los Angeles County filed a motion to terminate federal court jurisdiction and release the county from this lawsuit.
-In May 2020, the parties began settlement negotiations and in September 2020 entered into a new settlement agreement, which as of April 2022, was pending a Motion for Preliminary Approval by the federal court.
-Under the new settlement agreement, the county agreed to make additional reforms to further improve the care of children and young adults in foster care with mental health needs, including increasing the availability of intensive home-based services for youth in foster care who have experienced, or are at risk of experiencing, placement disruption due to their behavior.
+In May 2020, following a motion by the county to terminate jurisdiction, the parties began settlement negotiations.
+In September 2020 the parties proposed a modified settlement agreement which, as of August 2023, was pending final approval by the federal court.
+Under the modified settlement agreement, the county agreed to make additional reforms to further improve the care of children and young adults in foster care with mental health needs, including increasing the availability of intensive home-based services for youth in foster care who have experienced, or are at risk of experiencing, placement disruption due to their behavior.

 Related Links: